 run a Terminal Node controler like the dedicated

 TNC-Pi through serial port 2x13 connector bus.
 Here

 are two specific pages about Raspberry Pi serial

 Terminal Node Controler TNC-Pi for AX.25 over radio

 I wanted to start AX.25 over radio links

 I recently ordered and soon received and assembled two

-I had to remove the nice looking Pibow box from
+I had to remove the upper layer of nice looking Pibow box from

 Pimoroni in order to make room for inserting the

 This connector is a General Purpose Input Output